-Other that the battery cell we are not importing any components of the Atum 1.0.
-Our Lithium Ion battery pack is made in India and so is our motor controller.
-The tank, frame are our design and we are getting the tire (20×4 specification) manufactured in India.
+Other than the battery cell we are not importing any components of the Atum 1.0.
+Our Lithium-Ion battery pack is made in India and so is our motor controller.
+The tank and frame are our design and we are getting the tire (20×4 specification) manufactured in India.
 We are putting efforts into sourcing everything from India.

 We want to cater to a multiple group of people.
 In age order, this is first targeted at school-going students.
 In the post-COVID world, this bike makes a lot of sense as many worry about using public transport.
 Being a low-speed vehicle, it is safe for use.
 We have designed the frame to be robust yet the vehicle is quite light and easy to use.
 The 14-litre storage compartment would allow kids to carry their spikes for soccer practice, so after their coaching class, they don’t have to come home to collect their gear.

 The second target group is those who are in college, and they would find this an economical mode of transport.
 The seat height and positioning is such that it is suitable for persons from 5 feet to 6.3 feet height.
 For a tall person the handle distance can be adjusted to go down so that he can lean into the bike.
 Then there are office commuters and even those who wish to learn to ride a motorcycle.

 On the future products from Atumobile